sparkflows/sparkflows-docs/docs/snowflake/browse-snowflake-tables.rst

       :alt: Snowflake
       :width: 70%

-This will allow you to explore your Snowflake databases, schemas, and view the content of tables or views within Fire Insights.
+This will allow you to explore your Snowflake databases, schemas, and view the content of tables or views within Sparkflows.